 “The Universal Declaration of Human Rights (UDHR) is a milestone document in the history of human rights.
 Drafted by representatives with different legal and cultural backgrounds from all regions of the world, the Declaration was proclaimed by the United Nations General Assembly in Paris on 10 December 1948 (General Assembly resolution 217 A) as a common standard of achievements for all peoples and all nations.
 It sets out, for the first time, fundamental human rights to be universally protected and it has been translated into over 500 languages.”
 Source: United Nations

 At my website you will find a permalink to a list of the 30 basic Human Rights: regardless where you were born, how you are raised, your circumstances, etc., as a human being you automatically have these basic rights.
 I added this link to make sure all the Beautiful Souls who visit my site, will be reminded of the rights we have.

-During the upcoming weeks, I will select some of these important rights and add my personal view.
 I would like to encourage you to look up our Human Rights, not to take these for granted or to misuse, but as a reminder we are all Human beings, Beautiful Souls and therefore we all matter.